International mindedness and global citizenship: what about language?

 In an effort to go to where the leaders are, this year I put in a proposal to present at the AAIE Leadership conference, on the premise that if they won't come to me, then I will go to them!
 I had the pleasure of presenting a panel on English and World Languages with Lori Langer-de Ramirez (Dalton School, New York) and Jon Nordmeyer (WIDA) on the theme of: Transforming Cultures; Transforming Programs; Transforming Practice.
 Despite a conference attendance numbering in the hundreds, we had nine audience members for our panel.
 The sessions on global citizenship and international mindedness were noticeably better attended.
-We had a great time in our session, and lots of interaction with our small audience, but the difference in attendance led me to the following question.
+We had a great time in our session, and lots of interaction with our small audience, but the difference in attendance led me to reflect on a critical issue in international education.

 So here is the question of the day: How can we be so interested in global citizenship and international mindedness and not be interested in languages in schools?
 It seems both counter-intuitive and counter-productive to me to have leaders and schools heavily investing in the first two, and ignoring the latter.
 One of the most pressing issues I see in international schools is students moving through years of schooling learning little to none of the language of their host country.
 This doesn't seem to fit the ideals of either global citizenship or international mindedness.
 Nor does the common paradigm of students arriving speaking a (non-English) language and leaving as mainly monolingual English speakers.